 Grading Between Lots

-A sloped surface is required to effectively drain water away from the foundation walls, including under steps and decks in order to reduce the risk of water entering the basement during rainfalls or snowmelt.
+A sloped surface is required to effectively drain water away from the foundation walls, including under steps and decks to reduce the risk of water entering the basement during rainfalls or snowmelt.
 See figure below.
 Drainage swales are shallow sloped channels intended to move surface runoff away from lots toward the storm sewers.
 On the attachment drawings, drainage swales are shown on common property lines and should be graded in accordance with the Lot Grade Drawings.

 If decorative rock or wood chips are to be used in the drainage swale the grade below this treatment must be at the final grade elevation to facilitate proper runoff to the storm sewer.